rain-xiii/asg-labs/VPN-Site-to-Site/README.md

 This section showcases my ability to configure and troubleshoot AWS Site-to-Site VPN, a secure and scalable solution for connecting on-premises networks to AWS or interconnecting multiple VPCs.

 ## 🌍 Overview
-In this directory, I document the step-by-step process of setting up a Site-to-Site VPN, including:
+This document provides an overview of the Site-to-Site VPN setup, explaining its architecture, key configurations, and solutions, including
 - Configuring **Customer Gateway** and **Virtual Private Gateway**
 - Setting up VPN Connections and Tunnels
 - Implementing **Route Propagation** in Route Tables